Set up packages for lecture. Don't worry about understanding this code, but

 Step 1: Simulate a single game¶

-When Monty opens a different door, he always reveals a goat.
+When the host opens a different door, they always reveal a goat.

 if behind_picked_door == 'Goat #1':